DEploid-dev/DEploid/docs/input.rst

     File path of reference and alternative allele count.

 .. note::
     In early ``dEploid`` versions (prior to `v0.2-release`), allele counts extracted from the vcf file are placed in two files, and parsed by flags **-ref [file]** and **-alt [file]**.
 Tab-delimited plain text for input.
 First and second columns record chromosome and position labels respectively.
-Third columns records the reference allele count, alternative allele count or population level allele frequency.
+Third columns records the reference allele count or alternative allele count.
 For example,

-.. csv-table:: reference allele count
+.. csv-table:: Reference allele count
     :header: CHROM, POS, PG0390.C
     :widths: 1,1,1